Skip to content

 TimeSystem clock offsets (added in kernel 5.6, 2020)

-The network namespace deserves special attention: each container gets its own list of network interfaces, its own IP address space, its own routing table, its own sockets, and its own firewall rules.
-This is what allows multiple containers on the same host to each bind to port 80 without conflicting.
+The network namespace deserves special attention: each container gets its own list of network interfaces, its own IP address space, its own routing table, and its own firewall rules.
+This is what allows multiple containers on the same host to each bind to port 80 without conflicting: they have separate network namespaces, so port 80 inside each container is an independent socket.

 Docker’s paradigm shift: Earlier containerization approaches like LXC virtualized an entire OS environment.
 Docker’s insight was to discard the OS portion entirely and virtualize only the single application you want to run.
-A Docker container is not “a small Ubuntu” — it is your application process, packaged with the user-space libraries it needs.
-Docker originally used LXC internally, but newer versions use libcontainer (now part of the runc project), a purpose-built library that directly uses cgroups and namespaces without needing the LXC userland tools.
+A Docker container is not “a small Ubuntu”; it is your application process, packaged with the user-space libraries it needs.
+Docker originally used LXC internally, but now uses libcontainer (part of the runc project), a purpose-built library that directly uses cgroups and namespaces.

 Docker is the most widely adopted container platform.
 Understanding its architecture helps you reason about what happens when you type docker run.